V & SAR The Overland carriages: Power vans

 In the early 1970s, The Overland required head end power for air conditioning and lighting.
 Prior to this time, all electrical power had been supplied by axle-driven generators.
 As a result, the two railways between them built four PCO vans, numbered 1 – 4, in 1970.
 They were Joint Stock vehicles owned and maintained jointly by the VR and SAR, and their later, respective incarnations of VicRail and V/Line (VR), and Australian National (SAR).
 Each had two 162.5 kW diesel generators and could carry 10 t of luggage.
-In 1990, the V/Line N class locomotives, which had their own head end power units, took over hauling the Overland and the PCO vans were put into storage.